Your questions answered

 - The self-employed income support scheme is available to people who are self-employed or a member of a partnership that has been affected by coronavirus.

 - Statutory Sick Pay is available as a safety net if you’re unable to work and the furlough scheme isn’t an option.
+If you're at high risk and you're shielding, find out more about getting a shielding note.

 - You may be able to claim New Style Employment and Support Allowance.